MCBD BOOK DONATION INFORMATION **This option will re-open 9/1/2020**

 Baxter MN 56425

-**Please include your name and a contact # in case we have any question inside your shipping envelope.
+**Please include your name and a contact # in case we have any questions inside your shipping envelope.

-- These review bloggers will in turn read and review your book on their blog any time between the date they received the book to 1/27.
+- These reviewers will, in turn, read and review your book and share on social media any time between the date they received the book to the actual celebration day (the last Friday of January)

-- On Jan 27, everyone links up their review post to create a huge reading resource for parents, teachers and librarians.
+- On the celebration day, reviewers are encouraged to link up their review post to create a huge reading resource for parents, teachers, and librarians.

-What happens to the one book I send to MCCBD?
+What happens to the one book I send to MCBD?

 The address of where to send your books for approval is included in the below Google Sign-up Form.